Verca/tic-tac-toe/doc/howToModuleGuide.md

 `state.set('loading', true)` is assigning into immutablejs Map:

 Application state is kept as [immutablejs](https://facebook.github.io/immutable-js/) structure.
 This improves rendering performance a lot.
 Anything you save to the state should be immutable (or primitive type).
-For more info you can read official documentation or for example this post [http://thomastuts.com/blog/immutable-js-101-maps-lists.html](http://thomastuts.com/blog/immutable-js-101-maps-lists.html)
+For more info you can read official [documentation](https://facebook.github.io/immutable-js/) or for example this post [http://thomastuts.com/blog/immutable-js-101-maps-lists.html](http://thomastuts.com/blog/immutable-js-101-maps-lists.html)

 ####3.
 Trigger Api call for load more items
 After action went through reducers, it will enter epics.
-Epics are from (redux-observables)[https://github.com/redux-observable/redux-observable] middleware (check original documentation and also our live examples in this documentation).
-Epics could be used for handling asynchronous code like API calls or action chaining (for more information read documentation for Module - epic section).
+Epics are from [redux-observables](https://github.com/redux-observable/redux-observable) middleware ().

+Epics could be used for handling asynchronous code like API calls or action chaining (for more information read [redux-observable examples](reduxObservableExamples.md) or Module - epic section here [module.md#epics-directory](module.md#epics-directory)).

 - To load a data let's create an epic
  - First, create a file `epics/loadItems.js`